-Care homes have been a hot topic of late, with the quality of care and patient safety taking centre stage, says Steve Watts, regional director of building services at Patrick Parsons
+According to Steve Watts, regional director of building services at Patrick Parsons, care homes have been a hot topic recently, with the quality of care and patient safety taking centre stage.

-Due to the ageing population of the UK, the sector has seen a significant amount of change in how care home facilities are designed and built to ensure they can provide high quality residential care for the elderly and people with dementia for years to come.
+Because of the UK’s ageing population, the sector has seen significant changes in how care home facilities are designed and built to ensure they can provide high quality residential care for the elderly and people with dementia for many years to come.

-We have recently been heavily involved in a number of multi-million pound care home developments around the country for dementia sufferers, and have experienced first-hand how a variety of bespoke features are being cleverly worked into these developments.
-Many are looking externally for expert advice, bringing on board leading clinical advisors as well as interior designers to provide consultancy services.
+We have recently been heavily involved in a number of multi-million pound dementia care home developments across the country, and have seen firsthand how a variety of bespoke features are cleverly incorporated into these developments.
+Many are seeking expert advice from outside sources, bringing in top clinical advisors as well as interior designers to provide consulting services.

-The incorporation of these bespoke features is intended to aid the memory and quality of life of those suffering with dementia.
-Spaces are now being designed as’memory lane communities’ for residents, featuring old photos of the Queen and Union Jack-themed furniture to provoke memories and encourage them to reminisce with others of a similar age, and that’s just one of the key changes taking place to the interior design of care homes.
+The inclusion of these unique features is intended to improve the memory and quality of life of those suffering from dementia.
+Spaces are now being designed as’memory lane communities’ for residents, with old photos of the Queen and Union Jack-themed furniture to evoke memories and encourage them to reminisce with others of a similar age, and this is just one of the major changes occurring in care home interior design.

-For example, corridors – which have traditionally been painted in bland colours – have been transformed as a result of research that shows the positive effects of brighter tones.
-In new care home developments, bedroom doors are being painted in the same colour as residents’ front doors at home, helping them to settle into their surroundings and making it more likely they will be able to recognise which room is theirs.
+Corridors, for example, which were previously painted in dull colours, have been transformed as a result of research demonstrating the benefits of brighter tones.
+Bedroom doors in new care home developments are painted the same colour as residents’ front doors at home, assisting them in settling in and making it more likely that they will recognise which room is theirs.

-Other features that help residents to feel at home include en-suite bedrooms – with views of the gardens and homely additions to the bathroom such as pictures of boats and sponges hanging up – Sky TV in rooms, access to computers and relaxing background music.
-There are also quiet lounges, hairdressers and restaurants on-site, plus sensory gardens and kitchens where residents can cook and cooking classes are hosted for the paying public.
-Family members can even stay over, with the idea being for residents to feel completely at ease and not as if they are in either a hotel or clinical environment.
+Other amenities that make residents feel at ease include en-suite bedrooms with views of the gardens and homely additions to the bathrooms such as pictures of boats and sponges hanging on the wall, Sky TV in rooms, computer access, and relaxing background music.
+There are also quiet lounges, hairdressers, and restaurants on-site, as well as sensory gardens and kitchens where residents can cook and pay for cooking classes.
+Family members are welcome to stay, as the goal is for residents to feel completely at ease and not as if they are in a hotel or a clinical setting.

-There is also a great deal of new technology being implemented to ensure the safety of care home residents and to reassure families that their relative is being well looked after.
-These include pressure plates that go off if residents get out of bed, sensors that monitor movement around the room, alarms on doors that sound if someone ventures out of their bedroom during the night and step-free access throughout.
+A lot of new technology is also being implemented to ensure the safety of care home residents and to reassure families that their relative is being well cared for.
+These include pressure plates that activate when residents get out of bed, sensors that monitor movement around the room, door alarms that sound if someone leaves their bedroom during the night, and step-free access throughout.

-Door codes around the care home are often disguised by incorporating them within pictures hung next to the doors, allowing staff in and out but preventing residents from accidentally or intentionally leaving the building.
+Door codes are frequently disguised around the care home by incorporating them into pictures hung next to the doors, allowing staff in and out while preventing residents from accidentally or intentionally leaving the building.

-In addition to the above developments, there is now a strong emphasis on sustainability and energy efficiency in care homes.
-Use of environmentally-friendly materials is key, as is the use of renewable and natural resources such as daylight, solar energy and free cooling techniques.
+Aside from the aforementioned developments, there is now a strong emphasis on sustainability and energy efficiency in nursing homes.
+The use of environmentally friendly materials, as well as renewable and natural resources such as daylight, solar energy, and free cooling techniques, is critical.

-The market is becoming more and more ‘premium’, with care homes being much improved over the past few years and now far better than the impression that many people still have of them.
-For the cost being commanded for care home residency, families are expecting the accommodation to be of high quality and want to be confident that their loved ones will be comfortable and looked after in their new surroundings.
+The market is becoming increasingly ‘premium,’ with care homes significantly improved over the last few years and now far superior to the perception that many people still have of them.
+Families expect high-quality care home residency for the price they pay, and they want to know that their loved ones will be comfortable and well-cared for in their new surroundings.

-With even more studies being commissioned into dementia care services, I believe that this trend is set to continue.
-The priority is to ensure residents are safe, happy and encouraged to keep active, so I’m sure we will see even more groundbreaking features being incorporated into new developments over the coming years in order to achieve this.
+With more studies being funded into dementia care services, I believe this trend will continue.
+The priority is to keep residents safe, happy, and encouraged to stay active, so I’m sure we’ll see even more innovative features incorporated into new developments in the coming years to achieve this.